theaxel/laravel-resque/README.md

 ## Laravel Resque

 This package allows you to connect to Resque when using `Queue`.
-Tries to work as closely as possible to the resque standard.
+Tries to work as closely as possible to the resque standard so it can used with resque web interface from ruby gem as well.

 ## Requirements